You are now leaving bernco.gov.

 Bernalillo County’s Department of Substance Abuse Programs (DSAP) Community Addiction Program (CAP) provides evidence-based addiction treatment services to clients who have been identified as having addiction treatment needs after they have been released from the Bernalillo County Metropolitan Detention Center to the Community Custody Program (CCP) or clients who have been referred from other DSAP programs.
 CAP is an American Society of Addiction Medicine (ASAM) outpatient treatment program.
 CAP uses the Community Reinforcement Approach (CRA) curricula.

 CAP services are offered at 401 Roma, NW, 5th Floor, Albuquerque.

 Clients are sent to CAP by court order from Metro or District Courts or by DSAP program referral.
-Clients must have a DWI conviction within the last five years or have a current pending DWI charge or have charges or conviction for domestic violence.
+Clients must have a DWI conviction within the last five years or have a current pending DWI charge.
 Walk-ins and self-referrals are not admitted.

 Depending on the client’s individual service plan, the program can last up to 26 weeks.

 No fee is charged for these services.